-If you work in New Jersey, California, Hawaii, Rhode Island or Washington you must file a claim under your state disability or paid leave plan.
+If you work in any state that has a state-run paid disability leave program, you must file a claim under your state disability or paid leave plan.
 If you become disabled due to non-occupational injury, or illness, you may be eligible to receive State Disability Benefits.
 STD Benefits will be provided to all Covered Associates in these states in accordance with the state's required disability or paid leave policies governing such benefits to Covered Associates eligible for the coverage.
 Information on placing a claim for STD benefits in these states is available on the corresponding state's website.